Carers

 Hackney carer’s card

 Carers, aged 18 or over, who provide care for a Hackney resident, of any age, can apply for a Hackney carer’s card.
 Carers will be able to receive discounts on goods in some Hackney retailers and also leisure centres and alternative therapists.
-Further details on the card and how to apply will be available soon.
+Further details on the card and how to apply can be found on the Carers First website.

 Help and support for carers